MarkEhr/tide-api/README.md

 api.login( user, password)
 ```

-Afterwards you can start to make other api calls and the login state should remain until expired o manually logged out.
+Afterwards you can start to make other api calls, and the login state should remain until expired o manually logged out.
 The available login configuration that could be sent in the `login` key of the main config object is the following:

 |name      | type      | default           | description